 In September 1903, the Coopers received a letter from Ross C. Male of Cecil, WV, with family news, including word that Cyrene's grandfather (Reese Mayle) and step-grandmother (Rose [Knave] Mayle) had died within a few days of each other.
 The letter read: "Grandpa and Rosa are both dead, Rosa died last Friday at 2 o'clock, and Grandpa died today [Aug.
 31] about 2 o'clock."

-Cyrene sent a penny postcard to her brother Dewitt Minard on March 1, 1937 that has survived to today, and can be seen at left.
+Cyrene sent a penny postcard to her brother Dewitt Minard on March 1, 1937 that has survived to today.
 In that era of time, when some families still did not have telephones in their home, postcards served as a quick and inexpensive way to communicate with relatives and friends living nearby.
 In faded pencil, she wrote: